Fleet Prison: History

 At that time, prisons were profit-making enterprises.
 Prisoners had to pay for food and lodging.
 There were fees for turning keys and for taking irons off, and Fleet Prison had the highest fees in England.
 There was even a grille built into the Farringdon Street prison wall, so that prisoners might beg alms from passers-by.
 But prisoners did not necessarily have to live within Fleet Prison itself; as long as they paid the keeper to compensate him for loss of earnings, they could take lodgings within a particular area outside the prison walls called the "Liberty of the Fleet" or the "Rules of the Fleet".
 From 1613 on, there were also many clandestine Fleet Marriages.
 The boundary of the Liberties of the Fleet included the north side of Ludgate Hill, the Old Bailey to Fleet Lane and along it until the Fleet Market, and ran alongside the prison to Ludgate Hill.

 The head of the prison was termed the warden, who was appointed by letters patent.
 It became a frequent practice of the holder of the patent to farm out the prison to the highest bidder.
 This custom made the prison long notorious for the cruelties inflicted on prisoners.
 One purchaser of the office, Thomas Bambridge, who became warden in 1728, was of particularly evil repute.
 He was guilty of the greatest extortions upon prisoners, and, according to a committee of the House of Commons appointed to inquire into the state of English gaols, arbitrarily and unlawfully loaded with irons, put into dungeons, and destroyed prisoners for debt, treating them in the most barbarous and cruel manner, in high violation and contempt of the laws.
-He was committed to Newgate Prison, and an act was passed to prevent his enjoying the office of warden.
+He was committed to Newgate Prison, and an act, the Warden of Fleet Prison Act 1728 (2 Geo.
+2. c.
+32), was passed to prevent his enjoying the office of warden.